abdallahshaban557/youtube_to_blog/plan.md

 ## 1. YouTube Transcript Fetching

 - **Goal:** Obtain the transcript from a given YouTube video URL.
 - **Method:** Utilize a custom transcript fetcher (`lib/transcript_fetcher.dart`) that interacts directly with YouTube's internal API.
 This approach provides more control and avoids external library dependencies for this critical step.
+I got the code from [here](https://github.com/Hexer10/youtube_explode_dart/issues/349#issuecomment-2965582545)

 ## 2. Gemini API Integration